Naming and Tagging Conventions

 Marking Deprecated Objects

 When a workflow, message, or segment is replaced, add status_deprecated to the old object.
-This keeps it findable for reference but out of your active filtered views when you filter by status_active.
+This keeps it findable for reference but out of active filtered views when you filter by status_active.

 Putting It Together